-Vodka is one of the most popular spirits in the world, sold in bars and clubs around the world and is also one of the top picks for house parties.
+Vodka is one of the most popular spirits in the world, sold in bars and clubs around the world, and is also one of the top picks for house parties.
 In the myriad of different brands, one that ranks quite high in nearly all countries is Absolute vodka.
 It represents a mix of decent quality and acceptable price, which puts it on the radar for a lot of customers.

-Is Absolut Vodka Truly Gluten Free?
+Is Absolut Vodka Truly Gluten-Free?

-Before it is poured into bottles and shipped out to the world, Absolut vodka is distilled hundreds of time.
+Before it is poured into bottles and shipped out to the world, Absolut vodka is distilled hundreds of times.
 This thorough distillation process ensures that any traces of gluten are removed from the spirit.

 Absolute Vodka And Gluten Related Health Risks

 Even though the continued distillation process is a very thorough one, the producers are not able to offer a 100% guarantee that there are absolutely no residues of gluten in any individual bottle.
-Since people with high intolerance can be endangered by even miniscule amounts, it is only natural that the company is going with “rather safe than sorry” policy.
+Since people with high intolerance can be endangered by even minuscule amounts, it is only natural that the company is going with a “rather safe than sorry” policy.

-The risk is not particularly high, as the distillation process should take care for the gluten and even the European Food Safety Agency concluded in 2007 that the grain used in spirits before distillation does not require an allergen warning.
+The risk is not particularly high, as the distillation process should take care of the gluten and even the European Food Safety Agency concluded in 2007 that the grain used in spirits before distillation does not require an allergen warning.
 All this being said, if you are gluten intolerant you should proceed with caution and make sure that your body does not react adversely to vodka.

 Celiac Disease And Absolut Vodka

 The question about gluten content in Absolut vodka is of the greatest importance to people suffering from celiac disease.
 This is the harshest know health issue related to gluten intolerance.
-In people suffering from celiac disease, even the smallest amounts of gluten are enough to trigger an autoimmune response which attacks the small intestine.
+In people suffering from celiac disease, even the smallest amounts of gluten are enough to trigger an autoimmune response that attacks the small intestine.
 There is no cure for celiac disease and the only recommended approach is a totally gluten-free diet.

-As far as Absolut vodka is concerned, although most experts agree that the distillation process is efficient in removing gluten from the spirit, personal experiences from people suffering from the celiac sometimes tell a different story.
+As far as Absolut vodka is concerned, although most experts agree that the distillation process is efficient in removing gluten from the spirit, personal experiences from people suffering from celiac sometimes tell a different story.

 There is a number of cases reported online where consuming Absolut vodka triggered an autoimmune reaction.
-Although scientifically speaking this should not happen, there is a possibility that tiny fragments of gluten protein manage to survive distillation process and even these fragments are enough to trigger a reaction.
-Another theory is that vodka get “contaminated” with tiny particles of gluten while being processed by the equipment that previously handled gluten-containing ingredients.
+Although scientifically speaking this should not happen, there is a possibility that tiny fragments of gluten protein manage to survive the distillation process and even these fragments are enough to trigger a reaction.
+Another theory is that vodka gets “contaminated” with tiny particles of gluten while being processed by the equipment that previously handled gluten-containing ingredients.

-Are Other Brands Of Vodka Gluten Free?
+Are Other Brands Of Vodka Gluten-Free?

 One of the most famous brands that you can safely enjoy is Smirnoff vodka.
-The main ingredient of Smirnoff is corn, which is completely gluten free and represents one of the most important ingredients in a diet of gluten-intolerant people.
+The main ingredient of Smirnoff is corn, which is completely gluten-free and represents one of the most important ingredients in a diet of gluten-intolerant people.
 Other brands made from corn include Tito’s handmade vodka and Krome vodka.

 Apart from corn, vodka is often made from potatoes, which are also completely gluten-free.
-Perhaps the most famous potato vodka in the world is Polish brand Monopolowa, which is now being distilled in Austria.
+Perhaps the most famous potato vodka in the world is the Polish brand Monopolowa, which is now being distilled in Austria.
 Luksusowa is another potato-based Polish brand of vodka.
 Other brands in this category include RWB vodka, Glacier, Famous as well as Norwegian Vikingfjord vodka.

-We can say that the most accurate answer to the question “is Absolut vodka gluten free?” is for the most part yes.
+We can say that the most accurate answer to the question “is Absolut vodka gluten-free?” is for the most part yes.
 However, we’ve seen that it can sometimes get contaminated during processing and it is a risk factor connected to this particular spirit.

-As an old adage goes, there is solution to every problem, and your gluten intolerance does not have to prevent you from enjoying vodka.
+As an old adage goes, there is the solution to every problem, and your gluten intolerance does not have to prevent you from enjoying vodka.
 There are clearly plenty of brands that you can freely enjoy and even Absolut vodka will be safe for most people.